rezatorabi13/object-Tracking/README.txt

+This is a typical example of an object tracking problem using the meanshift algorithm.
 Track your face via your computer webcam
-Based on meanshift tracking

-"This is a typical example of object tracking problems"

 Instruction:
 - download "haarcascade_frontalface_default" file